Read This First

 The danger is misplaced authority: either dismissing AI outputs because they are synthetic, or treating fluent synthesis as if it already carried understanding, evidence, or accountability.

-The first anchor is Domains of Capability for Web-Based Public AI Bots.
-Without it, Self-Reported AI Capabilities: 06/24 can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with Domains of Capability for Web-Based Public AI Bots.
+Without that first grip, Self-Reported AI Capabilities: 06/24 can sound weighty while staying hard to use.

 Read this page as part of the wider Philosophy of AI branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.